OVER-CODER/OE3E40-CGP/CpG Island/README.md

 - likelystates = hmmviterbi(seq, TRAN, EMIS)
 - PSTATES = hmmdecode(seq, TRAN, EMIS)
 - [TRANS_EST, EMIS_EST] = hmmestimate(seq, states)
+- hmmtrain(): calculates max likelyhood of estimates of transistion and emmision probabilities from a seq of emissions.

 ## Questions
 - Given a HMM and a seq of states and symbols.
 What is the probability to get this sequence??